jsegitz/shim-review/README.md

 - shim-bsc1177315-verify-eku-codesign.patch: Check CodeSign in the signer's EKU
 - shim-change-debug-file-path.patch: change path of debug file
 - shim-disable-export-vendor-dbx.patch: Prevent issues with ill behaving firmware
-- shim-bsc1198101-opensuse-cert-prompt.patch: Pop up a window to ask if the user is willing to trust the built-in openSUSE certificate.
-FIXME

-New:
 - shim-Enable-the-NX-compatibility-flag-by-default.patch: Enable NX-compatibility DLL Characteristic flag in this shim

 *******************************************************************************